Free Alternatives to Paid Gym Apps (August 2026)

 1. WorkoutGen

-What it is: a free AI workout generator.
-You answer a short set of questions (goal, level, days per week, available equipment, constraints) and it builds a full gym program on the spot, then lets you train with exercise demonstrations and progress tracking.
+What it is: A free AI workout generator.
+You answer a short series of questions (goal, level, days per week, available equipment, constraints) and it builds a complete gym program on the spot, then lets you work out with exercise demonstrations and progress tracking.

-Best for: anyone who wants a personalized program without paying, without the App Store, and without deciding the whole plan themselves.
+Best for: Anyone who wants a personalized program without paying, without going through the App Store, and without deciding the whole plan themselves.

-Free-tier reality: you can generate and start a real program for free, in the browser.
-It installs as a Progressive Web App to your home screen, so it opens like an app on iPhone and Android without a store download.
+Free tier reality: You can generate and start a real program for free, in the browser.
+It installs as a Progressive Web App on your home screen, so it opens like an app on iPhone and Android without downloading from a store.

-One honest limitation: WorkoutGen is a web app, not a native iOS or Android app, so it does not have the deep background integrations or the years-deep local analytics that a dedicated tracker like Jefit builds up.
+An honest limitation: WorkoutGen is a web app, not a native iOS or Android app, so it does not have the deep background integrations or multi-year local analytics that a dedicated tracker like Jefit has developed.
 It also does not do nutrition or barcode scanning, by design.

 Try it: generate a free program.